scottcolfer/scottcolfer.github.io/_posts/wheres-the-value.md

 Where's the value in digital transformation?

-Value is the most important aspect of agile - but completely undefined
+Value is the most important aspect of agile - but completely undefined One reason might be that the Agile Manifesto talks about value being our highest priority . . . but forgets to define what value is or how to figure it out.
+Agile Manifesto for public services
+Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.

 My job: set the context for value